-The Diocese of Parramatta has two goals that will shape its life and structures over the coming five years: growing in faith and sharing our faith.
+The Diocese of Parramatta has two goals that shape its life and structures : growing our faith and sharing our faith in Jesus Christ.

 By committing ourselves to these two goals as a Diocese – including our parishes, agencies, migrant communities, movements, families and individual members – we seek to become what Pope Francis has described as a “true field of faith” amid the suburbs and mountains of Western Sydney.

 Growing in faith means our ongoing conversion to the person and message of Jesus Christ, coming to know him personally, following him in communion with one another, and expressing his Good News with love in every dimension of our lives.
 When people and parishes grow in relationship to Jesus:

 - individual stories of conversion become more frequent and normal;

 - individuals and parishes become more prayerful and worship more reverent and profound;